-You’ve probably read about Oregon’s incredible ingredients, from black truffles and hazelnuts to sustainably caught tuna, salmon and crab.
-And you’ve probably seen pictures of the dishes our award-winning chefs prepare from this bounty, paired with any one of the thousands of handcrafted beers and wines Oregon produces.
-So, you can guess how excited your friend will be when they see one of these gifts in their stocking.
+You’ve probably read about Oregon’s incredible ingredients — from black truffles and hazelnuts to sustainably caught tuna, salmon and crab.
+And you’ve probably seen pictures of the dishes that our award-winning chefs have created from this bounty, paired with any one of the thousands of handcrafted beers and wines Oregon produces.
+So, you can probably imagine how excited your friend will be when they see one of these gifts in their stocking.

-While you can’t be with all your loved ones during the pandemic, you can certainly show your love with a piece of Oregon.
-Best of all, you’ll support local businesses when they need it the most.
+Show your love for those in your life by gifting a piece of Oregon.
+Best of all, you’ll support local businesses at the same time.
 Make an impact with your dollar and give the gift of Oregon.
 Here are some ideas for the foodie in your life.

 For Those Who Like Sweets: Chocolate, Ice Cream, Fruit

 Nothing says the holidays quite like a little sugar indulgence before the new year.
-Oregon’s craft chocolatiers deliver with seasonal specialties like Earl Grey truffles from Arrowhead in Joseph, peppermint bark by Eugene’s Euphoria, cherries jubilee dragée from Coastal Mist in Bandon, smokey blue cheese truffles from Lillie Belle Farms in Central Point, and the Argyle sparkling wine collection with Portland’s Moonstruck.
-Beyond the bar, choose from Ranger vanilla syrup, Treehouse drinking chocolate, Pitch Dark cacao bitters or Creo chocolate body butter.
-Despite what you might think, ice cream can be shipped via local wizards Ruby Jewel and Salt & Straw, plus the latter sells its cookbook and waffle-cone-scented candles online.
+Oregon’s craft chocolatiers deliver with seasonal specialties like Earl Grey truffles from Arrowhead in Joseph, peppermint bark by Eugene’s Euphoria Chocolate Company, cherries jubilee dragée from Coastal Mist in Bandon, smokey blue cheese truffles from Lillie Belle Farms in Central Point, and the West Coast Brewery collection with Portland’s Moonstruck.
+Beyond the bar, choose from Ranger vanilla syrup, Treehouse drinking chocolate, or Creo chocolate mint lip balm.
+Despite what you might think, ice cream can be shipped via local wizards Ruby Jewel and Salt & Straw, plus the latter sells its cookbook and waffle-cone-scented perfume online.
 Fresh, flaky pastries are an order away at one of Oregon’s top bakeries near you.
-For fruit lovers on your list, send the sweet fruit of Oregon with gifts baskets from The Fruit Company and Harry and David.
+For fruit lovers on your list, send the sweet fruit of Oregon with gift baskets from The Fruit Company and Harry and David.

 Read stories about Oregon artisan producers.